 The Australian Curriculum is designed to meet the needs of students by delivering a relevant, contemporary and engaging curriculum that builds on the educational goals of the Melbourne Declaration.
-The Melbourne Declaration identified three key areas that need to be addressed for the benefit of both individuals and Australia as a whole.
-In the Australian Curriculum these have become priorities that provide students with the tools and language to engage with and better understand their world at a range of levels.
-The priorities provide dimensions which will enrich the curriculum through development of considered and focused content that fits naturally within learning areas.
-They enable the delivery of learning area content at the same time as developing knowledge, understanding and skills relating to:
+The Melbourne Declaration identified three key areas that need to be addressed for the benefit of individuals and Australia as a whole.
+In the Australian Curriculum, these have become priorities that give students the tools and language to engage with and better understand their world at a range of levels.
+The priorities provide national, regional and global dimensions which will enrich the curriculum through development of considered and focused content that fits naturally within learning areas.
+They enable the delivery of learning area content at the same time as developing knowledge, understanding and skills relating to Aboriginal and Torres Strait Islander Histories and Cultures, Asia and Australia’s Engagement with Asia and/or Sustainability.
+Incorporation of the priorities will encourage conversations between students, teachers and the wider community.

-Cross-curriculum priorities are addressed through learning areas and are identified wherever they are developed or applied in content descriptions.
+Cross-curriculum priorities are only addressed through learning areas and do not constitute curriculum on their own, as they do not exist outside of learning areas.
+Instead, the priorities are identified wherever they are developed or have been applied in content descriptions.
 They are also identified where they offer opportunities to add depth and richness to student learning in content elaborations.
 They will have a strong but varying presence depending on their relevance to the learning area.